Arjun-08/DS202-2025-HW3-ARJUN-/README.md

 RESULTS:
 ---------
-Input text length: 62460029 characters
+-Input text length: 62460029 characters
-Length of the longest repeat: 81262
+-Length of the longest repeat: 81262
-Starting positions of the longest repeat: [58413702, 59261387] Wall-clock time for SA and LCP construction: 701.606730 seconds Peak memory usage: 4303592 KB
+-Starting positions of the longest repeat: [58413702, 59261387] -Wall-clock time for SA and LCP construction: 701.606730 seconds -Peak memory usage: 4303592 KB